Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Early stopping criterion for DAG learning

 \end{prop} Here, $\lambda=\lambda_n/n$, because the loss function \eqref{eqn:lklhd} is that of \cite{van2013ell} scaled by the sample size $n$.
-Before presenting our main result, we state one more condition on the covariance matrix of the random variables generated by linear SEM.
-For a given subset $S \subset \{1,\ldots,m\}$, let $S^c$ denote its complement, i.e., $S^c:= \{1,\ldots,m\}\setminus S.$
+The next result establishes the consistency of the approximate estimator, $\hat\beta$, obtained using our proposed early stopping strategy.